-- 2. In conformity with their national law, competent authorities shall have at least the following supervisory and investigatory powers, to help fulfil their duties under this Regulation: - (a) have access to any document and other data in any form, and to receive or take a copy thereof; - (b) require or demand information from any person, including those who are successively involved in the transmission of orders or conduct of the operations concerned, as well as their principals, and if necessary, to summon and question any such person with a view to obtain information; - (c) in relation to derivatives on commodities, request information from market participants on related spot markets according to standardized formats, obtain reports on transactions, and have direct access to traders' systems; - (d) carry out on-site inspections or investigations; - (e) enter premises of natural and legal persons in order to seize documents and other data in any form where a reasonable suspicion exists that documents and other data related to the subject-matter of the inspection or investigation may be relevant to prove a case of insider dealing or market manipulation in violation of this Regulation; where prior authorisation is needed from the judicial authority of the Member State concerned, in accordance with national law, such power shall be used after having obtained that prior authorisation;
+- 2. In order to fulfil their duties under this Regulation, competent authorities shall have, in conformity with national law, at least the following supervisory and investigatory powers: - (a) have access to any document and other data in any form, and to receive or take a copy thereof; - (b) require or demand information from any person, including those who are successively involved in the transmission of orders or conduct of the operations concerned, as well as their principals, and if necessary, to summon and question any such person with a view to obtain information; - (c) in relation to commodity derivatives, request information from market participants on related spot markets according to standardized formats, obtain reports on transactions, and have direct access to traders' systems; - (d) carry out on-site inspections, or investigations at sites other than the private residences of natural persons;

-- (f) require existing recordings of telephone conversations or electronic communications held by an investment firm or credit institution or other financial institutions; - (g) deleted; - (h) require, insofar as is permitted by national law, existing data traffic records held by a telecommunication operator, where such records may be relevant to the investigation of insider dealing or market manipulation in violation of this Regulation; - (i) request the freezing and/or sequestration of assets; - (j) suspend trading of the financial instrument concerned; - (k) to temporary require the cessation of any practice that is contrary to the provisions in this regulation and prevent repetition of such practice; - (l) temporary prohibition of professionel activity; - (m) take all the necessary measure to ensure that the public is correctly informed, including correction of false or misleading disclosed information, including by requiring an issuer or other person who has published or disseminated false or misleading information to publish a corrective statement.
+- (e) enter premises of natural and legal persons in order to seize documents and other data in any form where a reasonable suspicion exists that documents and other data related to the subject-matter of the inspection or investigation may be relevant to prove a case of insider dealing or market manipulation in violation of this Regulation.
+Where prior authorisation is needed from the judicial authority of the Member State concerned, in accordance with national law, such power shall only be used after having obtained that prior authorisation; - (ea) refer matters for criminal investigation; - (f) require existing recordings of telephone conversations, electronic communications or other data traffic records held by investment firms, credit institutions or other financial institutions; - (fa) require, insofar as permitted by national law, existing data traffic records held by a telecommunication operator, where there is a reasonable suspicion of a breach and where such records may be relevant to the investigation of insider dealing or market manipulation in violation of this Regulation; - (fb) request the freezing and/ or sequestration of assets; - (fc) suspend trading of the financial instrument concerned; - (fd) require the temporary cessation of any practice that the competent authority considers contrary to the provisions of this Regulation; - (fe) impose a temporary prohibition on the exercise of professional activity;

-- 4. Member States shall ensure that appropriate measures are in place so that competent authorities have all the supervisory and investigatory powers that are necessary to fulfil their duties.
-This Regulation is without prejudice to laws, regulations and administrative provisions adopted in relation to takeover bids, merger transactions and other transactions affecting the ownership or control of companies regulated by the supervisory authorities appointed by Member States pursuant to Article 4 of Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004 on takeover bids that impose requirements in addition to the requirements of this Regulation. - 5.
-A person shall not be considered in breach of any restriction on disclosure of information posed by a contract or by any legislative, regulatory or administrative provision when making information available in accordance with paragraph 2.
+- (fg) take all necessary measures to ensure that the public is correctly informed, including the correction of false or misleading disclosed information, including by requiring an issuer or other person who has published or disseminated false or misleading information to publish a corrective statement. - 5.
+Member States shall ensure that appropriate measures are in place so that competent authorities have all the supervisory and investigatory powers that are necessary to fulfil their duties.

+This Regulation is without prejudice to laws, regulations and administrative provisions adopted in relation to takeover bids, merger transactions and other transactions affecting the ownership or control of companies regulated by the supervisory authorities appointed by Member States pursuant to Article 4 of Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004 on takeover bids that impose requirements in addition to the requirements of this Regulation.

+5a.
+A person making information available to the Competent Authority in accordance with this Regulation shall not be considered in breach of any restriction on disclosure of information imposed by contract or by any legislative, regulatory or administrative provision, and shall not involve the person notifying in liability of any kind related to such notification.